ismo-karkkainen/specificjson/README.md

 For a practical example see https://github.com/ismo-karkkainen/imageio README.md file and sources.

+If you want to provide your own parsers, you can export the existing ones, add your own, list the suitable ones and build a new script by calling the existing specificjson with suitable parameters.
+The way you can obtain a version that is specific to the project you are working on.

 ## Input

 There are parser classes for some basic types and an array.
 The "types"